kaushik88/kaushik88.github.io/_posts/2017-03-14-Indian-Wells.md

 3. Tee and shorts - Wear material that wicks sweat.
 It's really really hot here.

+4. Sunscreen - It's really really really hot here.

-4. A cloth - To cover any part of your body exposed to sun.
+5. A cloth - To cover any part of your body exposed to sun.
 Seriously, it's hot here.

-5. Water Bottle - Don't forget this!!
+6. Water Bottle - Don't forget this!!

-6. Battery Charger - To charge your mobile phone when you take a lot of photos/videos.
+7. Battery Charger - To charge your mobile phone when you take a lot of photos/videos.

 ### At the venue